Weitspringer/squirrel-hpc/README.md

 ### Simulation
 - Python with **version 3.11** or above.
-- A running **InfluxDB** instance ([self-hosted](https://github.com/influxdata/influxdb) or [cloud](https://www.influxdata.com/get-influxdb/)).
+- Docker Installation

 ### Production
 - All of the above.
 - You have access to `sbatch` and the `scontrol` Slurm command.

-## Configuration

-See the [wiki page](https://github.com/Weitspringer/squirrel-hpc/wiki/Configuration) for details on configuring Squirrel.

 ## Setup
+- Setup a **InfluxDB** instance ([setup tutorial](https://github.com/Weitspringer/squirrel-hpc/wiki/InfluxDB-Setup)).
 - Create a virtual environment which has the requirements from `requirements.txt` installed.
 - Populate InfluxDB with data.
 See the [guide](https://github.com/Weitspringer/squirrel-hpc/wiki/Grid-Carbon-Intensity-(GCI)-Data) for getting started with grid carbon intensity data.

+## Configuration

+See the [wiki page](https://github.com/Weitspringer/squirrel-hpc/wiki/Configuration) for details on configuring Squirrel.

 ## Usage